bcgov/von-network/README.md

 `von-network` is being developed as part of the Verifiable Organizations Network (VON).
 For more information on VON see https://vonx.io.
 Even, better - join in with what we are doing and contribute to VON, Aries and Indy communities.

+# VON Network is Not a Production Level Indy Node Network

+VON Network is not a production level Indy Node network.
+It was designed as a provisional network for development and testing purposes only.
+It provides you with an exceptionally simple way to spin up an Indy Node network, but is lacking many of the features and safeguards needed for a production level network.

+VON Network is provided as is for development and testing.
+Please do not use it for production environments.

 ## The VON-Network Ledger Browser and API

 With the Ledger Browser (for example: [http://greenlight.bcovrin.vonx.io/](http://greenlight.bcovrin.vonx.io/)), you can see: